Classes and workshops

 4. Spindle roughing gouge, 3/4” to 1-1/4”, the bigger the better.

-9. Sandpaper, sheet of each grit 100 up to 220 grit will be fine.
+6. Sandpaper, one sheet of each grit 100 up to 220 grit will be fine.
 We don’t do a lot of sanding since we will be using mostly wet wood.

-2. 1-1/2”round negative rake scraper, *Note, this tool is optional but VERY USEFUL for face plate turning such as bowls you will be glad you own one.
+1-1/2”round negative rake scraper, *Note, this tool is optional but VERY USEFUL for face plate turning such as bowls.
+You will be glad you own one.

 Garage Groups